enonic/old-xp-doc/doc/getting-started/my-first-app.rst

   ./gradlew deploy

-.. tip:: Each page component must reside in its own folder under the ``site/pages`` directory.
-The name of the XML and JS files must be the same as the directory that contains them.
+.. tip:: Each page controller must reside in its own folder under the ``site/pages`` directory.
+The name of the controller JavaScript file must be the same as the directory that contains it.
 The HTML view file can reside anywhere in the project and have any valid file name.
-This allows the view files to be shared between components.
+  This allows view files to be shared between components.
 Just make sure to specify the full path of the view file in the controller when the view is not in the same directory.

 Create Site
 -----------

-Log in to the Administrative console using the Administrative user, and navigate to the Content Manager App.
-The default username is "su" and the password is "password".
+Log in to the Administrative console using the Administrative user and navigate to the Content Manager App.

 #.
-Click ``New`` and select "Site" from the list of content types
+Click "New" and select "Site" from the list of content types.
 #.
-Fill in the form with Display Name: "Hello World"
+Fill in the form with Display Name: "Hello World".
 #.
-Select your "MyApp" application in the ``Site config`` dropdown
+Select your "MyApp" application in the "Installed Apps" dropdown.
 #.
-Click the ``Save draft`` button on the top-left.
+In the dropdown on the right side of the page, select the "hello" page.
 #.
+Click the "Save draft" button on the top-left.
+#.
 Now close the site tab to see the content pane.

-Now that a ``Site`` content has been created, a built-in ``Templates`` folder appears below it in the content pane.
-At least one page template must be created here before any pages can be viewed.

-#.
-Click on the small triangle to left of the globe icon to open the site content tree.
-#.
-Click on the ``Templates`` icon and click ``New``.
-#.
-Name the template "Hello" in the <Display Name> field.
-#.
-In the dropdown field labeled "Supports", select the Site content type.
-#.
-In the Live Edit panel (to the right), select "Hello" as your page controller.
-#.
-Click ``Save draft``

 You should now have a site that looks something like this: